Breeks Memorial School

 Breeks Memorial Anglo-Indian Higher Secondary School is a Christian co-educational school established in 1874.
 It was named after James Wilkinson Breeks, the first Commissioner (District Collector) of the Nilgiris.
 It was erected for the children of Europeans and Eurasians by public subscription shortly after his death, as a memorial to his services to the Nilgiris community.
 The first non Christian principal and correspondent was N Raman.
 He headed the school for a very long time.
 The school is 1.5 km from the Government Botanical Gardens, Ooty.

 History

 On the death of Mr. J.W.
 Breeks the first commissioner of Nilgiris in 1872, it was decided that a memorial in the form of a school should be built in his name.
-The public, government, municipality and the trustees raised fund.
+The public, government, municipality and the trustees raised funds.
 The foundation stone of Breeks Memorial School was laid in 1872, the school was completed in 1874 and follows Anglo Indian syllabus up to secondary school.
 Higher secondary school follows the state board.
 The Breeks All-India Hr Sec School, opened in 1974, is located on the same campus and follows the Central Board of Secondary Education.
 This school is managed separately.

 Portrait of Breeks, (the first Collector of Nilgris) in the main block of Breeks Memorial School.